mlr-org/mlr3pipelines/usecases.md

 #### Usecase c): Stacking with SuperLearner and original data.

-By adding a `pipeOpNull`, we add the original features to the SuperLearner.
+By adding a `PipeOpNull`, we add the original features to the SuperLearner.

 ```r
 gunion(op1, op2, PipeOpNull) %>>% PipeOpFeatureUnion() %>>% PipeOpLearner("regr.lm")